Lima bean: Pole types

+Ecology

 Pathogens/disease

 Phytophthora phaseoli is one example of a pathogen of the lima bean.
 It is an oomycete plant pathogen that causes downy mildew of lima bean during cool and humid weather conditions.
 To combat this pathogen, developing lima bean cultivars with resistance is a relatively cost-efficient method that is also environmentally safe as compared to using pesticides.

 Didymella is a foliar disease found in baby lima beans first reported in New York State.
 Symptoms include small necrotic tan spots with red to reddish brown irregular margins that come together to eventually cover the entire leaf.
 Lesions occur after around 3–4 weeks of planting and increase until there is considerable defoliation.
 Lesions are usually observed on the stems.
-Two pynidial fungi were found on leaves included Didymella sp.
-And Boeremia exigua var. exigua which is pathogenic on baby lima bean and plays a role in the foliar disease complex.
+Two pycnidial fungi were found on leaves, including Didymella sp. and Boeremia exigua var. exigua, which is pathogenic on baby lima bean and plays a role in the foliar disease complex.
 Other fungal diseases on lima beans with similar symptoms are B. exigua var. exigua, pod blight caused by Diaporthe phaseolorum, and leaf spots caused by Phyllosticta sp. and Phoma subcircinata.

 Predators/hosts

 The two-spotted spider mites or Tetranychus urticae lay eggs on lima bean leaves.
-It prefers lima bean plants as host food source over other plants such as tomato or cabbage plants.
+It prefers lima bean plants as a host food source over other plants such as tomato or cabbage plants.

-Spider mites pose the greatest threat to the lima bean plants as compared to other species such as the Common cutworm (Spodoptera litura) that are also known to feed on lima bean plants.
-They are host plants for their larvae.
+Spider mites pose the greatest threat to lima bean plants compared to other species, such as the Common cutworm (Spodoptera litura), which is also known to feed on lima bean plants.
+These plants are host plants for their larvae.

 One herbivore of lima bean is Spodoptera littoralis, the African cotton leafworm.
 An attack by this herbivore induces hydrogen peroxide in the leaves.
-This may be also advantageous to defend against pathogens such as bacteria, fungi, or viruses, as they can easily invade herbivore-infected leaves.
+This may also be advantageous to defend against pathogens such as bacteria, fungi or viruses, as they can easily invade herbivore-infected leaves.

 Other predatory insects include ants, wasps, flies and beetles.

 Defenses

-Lima beans use extrafloral nectar (EFN) secretion when exposed to volatiles from other plants infested by herbivore species.
-Producing EFN can be an indirect defense since it supplies enemies of herbivores with an alternative food source.
-The predator of lima bean, spider mites, also have their own predators, the carnivorous mite Phytoseiulus persimilis.
-These predatory mites use EFN as an alternative food source and thus the production of this by the lima bean can attract P. persimilis and thus deter their herbivore hosts.
+Lima beans use extrafloral nectar (E.F.N.) secretion when exposed to volatiles from other plants infested by herbivore species.
+Producing E.F.N. can be an indirect defense since it supplies enemies of herbivores with an alternative food source.
+The predator of lima beans, spider mites, also have their own predators, the carnivorous mite Phytoseiulus persimilis.
+These predatory mites use E.F.N. as an alternative food source, and thus the production of this by the lima bean can attract P. persimilis and thus deter their herbivorous hosts.

 The main induced defense of the lima bean is the Jasmonic acid pathway.
-Jasmonic acid induces production of extrafloral nectar flow or induces it when herbivory occurs such as when attacked by spider mites.
+Jasmonic acid induces the production of extrafloral nectar flow or induces it when herbivory occurs, such as when attacked by spider mites.

-One direct chemical defense involves cyanogenesis which is the release of hydrogen cyanide when the cell senses damage.
-Cyanide acts as a repellent on leaves of the lima bean.
+One direct chemical defense involves cyanogenesis, which is the release of hydrogen cyanide when the cell senses damage.
+Cyanide acts as a repellent on the leaves of lima beans.